Ptomaine/nstd/README.md

    * fifo_map - a FIFO-ordered associative container for C++
    * ...and many more

 Many of these libraries are sub-modules.
-So, don't forget to update sub-modules after cloning this repository.
+So, don't forget to initialize and update sub-modules after cloning this repository.
+Also, make sure all submodules are switched to their master branch.

 For Windows users, you can download MinGW from the following sites: